Golden (Kylie Minogue album): Background and production

 Between 2014 and 2017, Minogue continued to appear as a featured artist in the works of Giorgio Moroder and Fernando Garibay, eventually branching out into film and television.
 In 2016, Minogue released Kylie Christmas: Snow Queen Edition, a repackaged version of her previous year's studio album and her final Parlophone release.
 Minogue signed a deal with BMG Rights Management in February 2017 to release new music while keeping ownership of all of her material.
 Minogue and BMG agreed in December to release her new album in Australia and New Zealand through Mushroom Music Labels' subsidiary Liberator Music.

 Throughout 2017, Minogue worked on new songs with Amy Wadge, Sky Adams, DJ Fresh, Nathan Chapman, Richard "Biff" Stannard, The Invisible Men, and Karen Poole.
 Initial sessions began in London and Los Angeles, with Minogue describing the material as "synth-pop dance songs" that her fans would "expect from her".
 However, Minogue's A&R manager Jamie Nelson suggested that she try country music, to which she agreed.
 In July 2017, she spent two weeks in Nashville recording four songs, and she described how "it all started to make sense.
 We were able to take inspiration from this country and incorporate it back into my life."

-She described the end result as "Dolly Parton standing on a dance floor" and added, "I did a lot of work on the album before that, but Nashville had a profound effect on me."
+She described the result as "Dolly Parton standing on a dance floor" and added, "I did a lot of work on the album before that, but Nashville had a profound effect on me."
 Minogue co-wrote every song on Golden, which marks her first time doing so since 1997's Impossible Princess.
 Minogue "kept writing songs" without intending to, and the results were very "cathartic"; additionally, the singer believed the song's lyrics came across as more "authentic" and "story-telling" than her previous work.
 In Nashville, she described her songwriting process as "therapy".